adklu/ArpConnector/README.md

 # ArpConnector

+- for qmidiarp

-- performance without a screen, only midi keyboard  (midi controller to access the advanced midi learn features of qmidiarp required)
+- performance without a screen, only via midi keyboard  (midi controller to access the advanced midi learn features of qmidiarp required)

 - screen only required for first time setup (connection between Keyboard, external midi clock, qmidiarp) and advanced configuration required (change of devices)